Acute Myeloid Leukemia Fluorescence In Situ Hybridization (FISH) Analysis

 Specimen Storage in Department Prior to Disposal:

 Refrigerated (2-8°C or 36-46°F): 7 days.
-A backup culture maintained for two weeks after the case has been signed out.
+A backup cell pellet is maintained for three weeks after the case has been signed out.

 Royal Oak Clinical Cytogenomics Laboratory.